-In standard tents.
-It is recommended to bring a mat.
+In type tents.
+It is recommended to carry a mat.

-Yes, but limited in quantity and hours.
-The camps, for obvious reasons, will not have electricity, the organization will try to provide the means for this, be aware of the limitations, so any item (camera, mobile, watch, etc.) can be charged.
+Yes, but limited in quantity and schedule.
+The camps, for obvious reasons, will not have electricity, the organization will try to put the means to do so, be aware of the limitations, so any item can be loaded (camera, mobile, watch, etc.)

-The water supplied by the organization, both in aid stations and in meals, will be all bottled.
+The water supplied by the organization, both in aid stations and at meals, will be all bottled.
 The organization will mark the areas on the route where it recommends consuming drinking water.

 NO, it is advised that it carries a penalty.

 A medical team will be at the start and finish of the stage.
-Also, one or two members of this team are in the path of the test at the pass controls.
+Also, one or two members of this team are on the course of the test at the checkpoints.